wabi69sabi/Rails-Tutorial/hello_app/README.md

 Our first app in this course is a classic display of the string 'Hello World!' in a browser window.

-* for this rails app we are using Ruby 2.6.6
+* For this rails app we are using Ruby 2.6.6

 * Our system dependencies should be mostly covered by cloud9, with the additional installation of yarn and the webpacker in our rails app